-Aaron, thanks for your time and feedback as we navigated this Heritage DA process.
-The developer is keen to preserve and restore the historic portion of Victoria Hall, but as we've mentioned, he will require some additional density in order to pay for the substantial cost of the heritage restoration.
-To that end, we started with a calculation of what may be possible on the site if Victoria Hall were not on the site:
+Aaron, thanks for your time and feedback as we navigate this Heritage DA process.
+The developer is keen to preserve and restore the historic portion of Victoria Hall, but as has been previously mentioned, he requires some additional density in order to pay for the substantial cost of the heritage restoration.
+To that end, we begun our process with a calculation of what may be possible on the site if Victoria Hall were not on the site.